sagilo/pyswitcherv2/README.md

 This will create `credentials.json` file with most of the required information.
 You will still need to update the file with Switcher local IP address (LAN)

-If you need assistance in creating pcap file, use the [Wiki page tutorial](https://github.com/sagilo/pyswitcherv2/wiki/Capturing-pcap-file-using-Android-device)
+If you need assistance in creating pcap file or finding Switcher local ip address, use the [Wiki page tutorial](https://github.com/sagilo/pyswitcherv2/wiki/Capturing-pcap-file-using-Android-device)

 ### Actions
 ##### Turn Switcher on/off: